-The All your tasks option (see Figure 250) displays every task in the TASKS (#14.4) file on the current Volume Set/CPU that you created.
+The All your tasks action (see Figure 253) displays every task in the TASKS (#14.4) file on the current Volume Set/CPU that you created.
 If you have no tasks scheduled, the option gives you the message "You have no tasks in this Volume Set's TASKS file."